CASE STUDY

 Flutter:

-Then, your development team performs the integration using the corresponding library and enables the communication between the device and the app.
+To integrate BLE fitness devices into your app, the Web Bluetooth connect feature can be particularly useful.
+Then, your development team performs the integration using the corresponding library and enables communication between the device and the app.
 That’s it, that’s how the whole magic happens.

 If there isn’t one for your desired framework or need help with the development, feel free to contact us — we’ll provide you with the necessary information and help!